jbulin/jbulin.github.io/teaching/fall/nopt042/index.md

 * Install Picat and try it out.
 (See [Getting started with Picat](http://picat-lang.org/download/get_started.pdf).)
 * Join our ReCodEx group.
-* Solve the (ungraded) "Hello, world!" assignment.
+* Solve the (ungraded) "Hello, World!" assignment.
 * Let me know if you encounter any issues!

 ### 1st tutorial (Oct 3)